 Both tools facilitate:

-The multi-channel scenario is getting more vibrant with the addition of sms marketing, but it is also getting more complicated to manage.
+The multi-channel scenario is becoming more vibrant with the addition of SMS marketing, but it is also becoming more complicated to manage.

 Constant Contact: